Eleven FAQs on advertising strategy.

 Always leave design to the professionals; poor design can tarnish your reputation.
 The image of the advert should reflect your market position and values.

 10. How long does it take to see results from advertising?

 It depends on the campaign you are running and what you are trying to achieve.
 An online ad offering a short-term discount might have almost immediate effects.
 Building your brand image might need an advertising campaign that is sustained over several months.

 You may need to run an ad for a sustained period to reach a significant proportion of your target audience.
 Not everyone will notice your ad when it appears, and people may need to see the ad several times before it has an effect.

 If you monitor the effectiveness of your campaign, you will get an idea of how long it needs to run to achieve its objectives.
 If you are not getting the anticipated results, tracking what is going on will show you when and how your advertising needs to change.
 The quickest results tend to come from online advertising.

 Advertising should not be used as a quick, short-term fix, only brought into play when something is going wrong.
 It should be planned to support your overall marketing strategy and to complement your other customer communications.

-10. Should I try to match my competitors' advertising?
+11. Should we try to match our competitors' advertising?